dogusariturk/MaterialsFramework/docs/index.md

 - Run single-point calculations and structure relaxations across 20+ ML interatomic potentials through one shared `BaseCalculator` interface, or swap in the licensed `VASPCalculator` without changing calling code
 - Accept `ase.Atoms`, `pymatgen.Structure`, and `pymatgen.Molecule` interchangeably as calculator input
-- Run molecular dynamics (NVE, NVT/NPT Nose-Hoover, NPT/Inhomogeneous-NPT Berendsen) on any calculator that supports it
+- Run molecular dynamics with NVE and a broad set of NVT/NPT thermostats and barostats on calculators that support it
 - Compute formation energy, elastic constants, phonons, stacking faults, surface/binding energies, and reaction barriers with 14 property analyzers, each paired with a transformation that generates the structures it needs
 - Generate special quasirandom structures, cluster expansion models, phase-field simulations, and stability maps with the built-in tools
 - Look up calculators, analyzers, transformations, and tools by name, without importing every MLIP backend at once